ariesbabu/ocp-gitp/docs/toolsvms/linux_tools_vm.md

           <summary>Do you need to create a SSH key pair?</summary>

-           You can use any online ssh key generator if you are using Windows.
-Execute the following commands in you are in a Linux / Mac environment to generate a private key.
+           Execute the following commands in a terminal you are in a Linux / Mac environment to generate a private key.

+           Use PowerShell in windows environments.

            ```bash
            ssh-keygen -t rsa -b 2048 -C "Created for Linux Tools VM"